itsGauravG/metaAR/README.md

 # metaAR
 <b>metaAR</b> is heading towards to be an organisation utilising the full power of AR/VR technology to empower brands and individuals and provide an immersive experience to people in the metaverse.
-We are started with a mission to bridge the between brands and the metaverse and host the brand outlent in the metaverse to elivate the shopping experience.
+We have started with a mission to bridge the gap between brands and the metaverse and host the brand outlent in the metaverse to elivate the shopping experience.

 <h1>Problem Statement</h1>